emwaugh/RPl-MODISTools/results/figures/readme.md

 # Figures

-Store graphic products (figures and maps) of the analysis here.
+Figures and maps are stored here.